codezero-be/laravel-localized-routes/README.md

 Because the fallback route is an actual `Route`, the middleware will run and update the locale.

+The fallback route is a "catch all" route that Laravel provides.
+If you type in a URL that doesn't exist, this route will be triggered instead of a typical 404 exception.

 The `FallbackController` will attempt to respond with a 404 error view, located at `resources/views/errors/404.blade.php`.
 If this view does not exist, the normal `Symfony\Component\HttpKernel\Exception\NotFoundHttpException` will be thrown.
 You can configure which view to use by changing the `404_view` entry in the config file.